elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/index.md

 ## Setup

 ### Data setup
-To run this lesson you need to install data from <TODO: add repo with github template>
+To run this lesson you need to install data from this [GitHub template](https://github.com/elixir-europe-training/ELIXIR-TrP-Bioschemas-HTML-Template).

 ### Software setup
-To run this course you need to install VS Code.
+To run this course, you'd need to use a text editor like Sublime, Emacs, VS Code or alike.